 CONTACT DETAILS: reporting@volleyballbc.org or by completing the online incident form.
 We have a process in place outlined in our Discipline and Complaints Policy to address issues or behaviours that contravene our Code of Conduct.
 A complaint must be signed and in writing and must be filed within fourteen (14) days of the alleged incident.
-If a complaint is related to abuse, maltreatment, or suspected abuse, VBC will refer the complaint to the Abuse-Free Sport program to handle independently
+If a complaint is related to abuse, maltreatment, or suspected abuse, VBC will refer the complaint to ITP Sport to handle independently